ReDI-School/fullstack_bootcamp/projects/01_ecommerce/02_milestone/lesson.md

 ### **What Is State?**

 In React, **state** refers to data that is managed inside a component and can change over time.
-Unlike props, which are passed from a parent component, state is **local** to the component and allows it to be interactive.
+Unlike props, which are passed from a parent component, state is **local** to the component.

 - State is **mutable**, meaning it can be updated by the component itself.
 - It is often used to handle dynamic data, such as user input or API responses.